Estadio Gigante de Arroyito: History

-In 1974, the Gigante stadium was chosen as venue for the 1978 FIFA World Cup.
-The National Reorganization Process (military government led by Jorge Rafael Videla) created an autarchic entity ("EAM") to take over refurbishment and constructions of stadiums to host the matches, among other duties related to the event.
+In 1974 (the year in which Newell's won the championship against the locals in that stadium) the "Gigante" stadium was chosen as venue for the 1978 FIFA World Cup.
+The coup d'état (military government led by Jorge Rafael Videla) created an autarchic entity ("EAM") to take over refurbishment and constructions (for the payment of a betrayal to the people by the club authorities) of stadiums to host the matches, among other duties related to the event.
 The EAM built the upper grandstands and lower seats of the Gigante, but costs had to be incurred by the club.
-Subsecquent depreciations of local currencies, resulted in much higher final costs than original estimations.
+Subsequent depreciations of local currencies, resulted in much higher final costs than original estimations.

 After works for the World Cup, the stadium increased its capacity to 41,465.
 Three matches of group 2 (with Tunisia, Mexico and Poland) and all three second-round games of the Argentina national team in the World Cup (where the squad beat Poland and Peru) were played in the Gigante.
 In 1987, the stadium was one of the Copa América venues, hosting all the group C (Paraguay, Bolivia and Colombia) matches.

 In September 2009, the Gigante hosted one 2010 World Cup qualification match, when Brazil beat Argentina 3–1.
 The Gigante stadium had been proposed as venue by request of then Argentina manager Diego Maradona (and then approved by FIFA).
 The stadium also hosted two The Rugby Championship matches played by Argentina, in 2012 and 2013.

+In the following years a lack of upkeep saw capacity falling to 39,657.
+Rosario Central launched a renovation campaign after the 2023 season, and completely renewed the 1978-dated lighting system, lowered the pitch level, and added additional spaces for spectators, increasing it to 46,955.
+In 2024, their home matches drew an average attendance of 41,006.